UWO-CS346-Fall-25/cs346f25-reading-list-app/README.md

 The '+' button on index.ejs is now hooked up to an external API, allowing users to select the edition of the book they want to add.

-Bookshelf now displays a user's books, and inside of Manage Books, add and delete are functional.
+-Bookshelf now displays a user's books, and inside of Manage Books, add is partially functional.
+-Working on modifiying the existing code for fetching the books for the page.
+-Delete is also partially completed

 ## Feature/Week9-UI Enhancements